5 Causes of Diarrhea After Eating Fatty Foods & Tips for Treatment

-- Fatty diarrhea with loose greasy stool: occurs in severe cause with loss of more than 90% of pancreatic function.
+- Fatty diarrhea with loose greasy stool occurs in severe cases with more than 90% of pancreatic function loss.

 - Bloating, flatulence, stomach cramps, and weight loss.

-- The condition is not common, you don’t have to over-think It if you are an alcoholic.
-Consult your doctor about the condition if you have symptoms consistent with the above list.
+- The condition is not common, but if you are an alcoholic and have symptoms consistent with the above list, consult your doctor.

-- Your doctor suspects pancreatic insufficiency if you have troublesome chronic abdominal pain, greasy diarrhea, bloating, or a history of pancreatitis.
+- Your doctor may diagnose pancreatic insufficiency if you have troublesome chronic abdominal pain, greasy diarrhea, bloating, or a history of pancreatitis.

-- The main treatment is replacement with external pancreatic enzyme supplement after confirming the condition.
+- After confirming the condition, the main treatment is replaced with an external pancreatic enzyme supplement.

 - Mild symptoms may pass undiagnosed, but you may benefit from controlling the number of fatty foods to stop occasional mild diarrhea after eating fatty foods.